Active Marker 3D Tracking using C++

 Active Marker Pose Estimator

 The Active Marker 3D Tracking sample uses the same algorithms as the ones used in the Active Marker 2D Tracking Sample.
-The difference here is that an additional algorithm brick, the Metavision::ActiveMarkerPoseEstimatorAlgorithm which is built on top of the Metavision::ActiveMarkerTrackerAlgorithm, computes the 6 DoF pose of the Active Marker with respect to the event-based camera.
+The difference here is that an additional algorithm brick, the Metavision::ActiveMarkerPoseEstimatorAlgorithm which is built on top of the Metavision::ActiveMarkerTrackerAlgorithm, computes the pose of the Active Marker with respect to the event-based camera.

 The pose can be computed in several ways: